jadeforrest/blog/content/posts/2022-09-26--process-gates-of-hell/index.md

 <re-img src="process-gates.jpg"></re-img>

-As a leader, you are a designer.
-Many times you’ll face organizational challenges that will require you to design solutions.
 The name for what you’re doing in all of these examples is adding “process gates”.
-(If this was a TV show, I’d have scary music play every time you read the word “process gates”)

 ## What are the problems with process gates?